Stop the Mental Load: 10 Ways to Organize a Chaos-Free Home

 Quick checklist:

-• Set a 30-minute timer per room—keeps momentum without overwhelm.
+- Set a 30-minute timer per room to keep momentum without overwhelm.

 2. Zone Your Home Like a Pro